Technical Paper

 3. Diver or ROV detailed survey - Some operators require more than just cathodic protection potentials; they want anode current output and sometimes cathodic current density data.
 In these cases, more complex gradient-type survey systems are available [1].
 This paper will not go into much detail on these types of surveys since they are normally restricted to special cases in deep water and are considerably more expensive.

-Purpose / goals of cathodic protection surveys
+Purpose / Goals of cathodic protection surveys

 Before we can fully appreciate the critical elements which produce a successful cathodic protection survey, we must first appreciate why the survey is being performed in the first place.
 The reasons why are listed below, in no particular order: